vaibhavsagar/website/content/blog/dag-toolkit.md

 The presence of an SCC with more than one vertex indicates a cyclic dependency, and dependencies need to be built before the nodes that they depend on, which implies a reverse topological sort.
-This generalises to dataflow programming, where loops need to be identified (and possibly eliminated).
+This generalises to dataflow programming, where loops need to be identified (and usually eliminated).
 I like to think of this algorithm as an all-in-one DAG toolkit.

 We can also use it to solve